Dictionary

 (Gessen 2017, p.
 216)

 Now, from the Russian point of view, it is there, the country and the uniform.
-This was also the generation right before the generation that is now, according to wciom, reading classics and abstract literature, and that was, according to statistics quoted by Masha Gessen, often searching for a higher meaning in life, this having increased from the preceding generation (Gessen 1997, p.
+This was also the generation right before the generation that is now, according to wciom, reading classics and abstract literature, and a generation that was born not so long after the perestroika generation, which, according to statistics quoted by Masha Gessen, often searched for a higher meaning in life, this having increased from the preceding generations (Gessen 1997, p.
 169).

 All those elements are important aspects of the explanation of the weakness of the Russian middle class, the possibility of the war against the Ukraine and the popular support for it, as well as the relative indifference to the economy in Russian society.